I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/ns-ntddk-_whea_generic_error_data_entry_v2.md

 A single bit that indicates that the <b>FRUText</b> member contains valid data.

+`Flags`

+A bitwise OR'ed combination of values that describes the error data section.
+Possible values are:

+#### 0x01

+A single bit that indicates that this error data section is the primary section within the generic error status block.
+When there are multiple sections contained in a generic error status block, the primary section is the section that is used for error recovery.

+#### 0x02

+A single bit that indicates that the error described by this error data section was not contained within the processor or memory hierarchy.
+In this situation, the error might have propagated to other components of the system.

+#### 0x04

+A single bit that indicates that the component must be reinitialized or re-enabled by the operating system.

+#### 0x08

+A single bit that indicates that an error threshold has been exceeded.

+#### 0x10

+A single bit that indicates that a resource could not be queried for error information due to conflicts with other system software or resources.
+In this situation, some of the fields of the error data section will be invalid.

+#### 0x20

+A single bit that indicates that the reported error is a latent error (one not yet consumed) that could result in a more severe error when it is consumed.

+`ErrorDataLength`

+The length, in bytes, of the error data that is contained in the <b>Data</b> member.

+`FRUId`

+A GUID that identifies the Field Replaceable Unit (FRU) that contains the hardware where the error occurred.
+This member contains valid data only if the <b>0x01</b> bit is set in the <b>ValidBits</b> member.

+`FRUText`

+A character string that identifies the Field Replaceable Unit (FRU) that contains the hardware where the error occurred.
+This member contains valid data only if the <b>0x02</b> bit is set in the <b>ValidBits</b> member.

+`Timestamp`

+`Data`

+A variable-sized buffer that contains the error data for the error data section.
+The format of the data that is contained in this buffer is determined by the section type that is specified in the <b>SectionType</b> member.

 ## Remarks
 A generic error status block can contain one or more WHEA_GENERIC_ERROR_DATA_ENTRY structures.
 Each WHEA_GENERIC_ERROR_DATA_ENTRY structure describes a section of error information that is part of the error status data for a generic error source.